normal-computing/posteriors/docs/log_posteriors.md

 output value (and gradient).
 In order to avoid, losing this information `posteriors` enforces the `log_posterior` or `log_likelihood` functions to have a `log_posterior(params, batch) -> log_prob, aux` signature, where the second element contains any auxiliary information, such as predictions or alternative metrics.

-`posteriors` algorithms will store this information in `state.aux`.
+Although note the auxiliary information should be a `TensorTree` (a requirement to work with `torch.func.grad` and friends).

+The `update` function of a `posteriors` transform will output a tuple of the new state and the auxiliary information output by the `log_posterior` or `log_likelihood` function.

+See the **In code** boxes below for example code snippets on how to construct a `log_posterior` function and use it with a `posteriors` transform.

 ## Gradient Ascent